Enjoyable walking, running, and cycling areas in the USA

 Nisqually Wildlife Refuge – The main trail, the Nisqually National Wildlife Refuge Trail, is 4.4 miles long but only walking, not running or cycling, are permitted.
 Canoeing on the Nisqually River near the refuge is easy; suitable for beginners and families.

-There are thousands of other great nature trails and other places to run (or walk or bike), but these are some of the best that I have run.
+There are thousands of other great nature trails and other places to run (or walk or bike), but these are some of the best that I have been.